 A single data-node and single application-node cluster implementation.
-This configuration is designed mainly for evaluation trials and doesn't include high availability (HA) or performance testing.NoteYou can deploy a Proof of Concept (POC) on the development kit configuration.
+This configuration is designed mainly for evaluation trials and doesn't include high availability (HA) or performance testing.NoteYou can deploy a Proof of Concept (POC) in the Iguazio playground configuration.
 Be aware that the POC cannot be used as development environment or for a production environment.

 - Operational Cluster

 - A scalable cluster implementation that is composed of multiple data and application nodes.
 This configuration was designed to achieve superior performance that enables real-time execution of analytics, machine-learning (ML), and artificial-intelligence (AI) applications in a production pipeline.
 The minimum requirement for HA support is three data nodes and three application nodes.

 Both configurations also support an additional backup node for backing up the platform instance.

 The platform supports the following alternative deployment methods:

 - Deployment on an Amazon Web Services (AWS) or Microsoft Azure cloud — either as part of your virtual private cloud (VPC) or virtual network (VNet) or as a software as a service (SaaS) in Iguazio's cloud account.
 See AWS Cloud Deployment, Azure Cloud Deployment, and Google Cloud Deployment.